Many countries in Latin American have now officially reopened their borders for tourism.

 Panama has officially reopened for tourism on October 12, 2020.

-All travelers arriving in Panama must present a negative COVID-19 PCR test certificate no older than 48 hours before you travel.
+Unvaccinated travelers arriving in Panama must present a negative COVID-19 PCR test certificate no older than 48 hours before they travel.
+They will also have to undergo a 72-hour quarantine.

 Commercial flights have resumed to Paraguay.

-Travelers will need to bring a negative LAMP, PCR or Nucleic Acid test, taken no longer than 72 hours prior to arrival, and fill out a passenger health declaration form.
+All travelers will need to bring a negative LAMP, PCR or Nucleic Acid test, taken no longer than 72 hours prior to arrival, take another PCR test upon arrival, and fill out a passenger health declaration form.
+There is also a mandatory PCR test on day 5 of the trip.
+If you test positive, you will have to undergo quarantine for 7 days.

 Read all about Paraguay’s reopening and entry requirements